Nash the Slash: 1990–2011

 After the break-up of FM in 1989, Nash embarked on a series of film soundtrack projects, and revived his Cut-throat label in 1991 to issue these on CD, and has also used it to re-issue his earlier records.
 New albums of songs with vocals have also been released on the label: Thrash (1999) and In-A-Gadda-Da-Nash (2008), the latter consisting entirely of cover versions.

-During 1992-3 Nash the Slash collaborated with the electronic music artist Plexus to create a series of visually intense live shows called Psychedelitron.
-They performed Psychedelitron live between 1993–1995.
+During 1992–1993, Nash the Slash collaborated with the electronic music artist Plexus to create a series of visually intense live shows called Psychedelitron.
+They performed Psychedelitron live between 1993 and 1995.
 In 1993, the show was performed only at Stratenger's in Toronto, Canada, every third Saturday of the month from March to October.
 The performed two sets, each a mix of Nash the Slash and Plexus songs.
 Later, in 1994 and 1995, they took the show to other venues, including the grand opening of the Toronto Public Library at 239 College Street to commemorate the inclusion of the Merril Collection of Science Fiction, Speculation & Fantasy in this library location.

-Psychedelitron utilized intense visuals, including a refinement of Nash's psychedelic projector lighting, strategically placed pin lights to increase the perception of the stage size, strobe lights, fog and indirect and silhouette lighting.
+Psychedelitron used intense visuals, including a refinement of Nash's psychedelic projector lighting, strategically placed pin lights to increase the perception of the stage size, strobe lights, fog and indirect and silhouette lighting.
 The techniques used during Psychedelitron, and their subsequent refinement during the reign of the shows became an important visual aspect to Nash's later shows.
 Psychedelitron was also used as way to re-define Nash's shows both visually and musically.

 In 1998, Nash performed as part of Toronto's Pride Week, publicly acknowledging that he was gay.

 During 2004 and 2005, he was again working with Robert Vanderhorst, under the name Two Artists, on the project View From the Gallery, a live multimedia event presenting a fusion of surrealistic visuals with classic stylings in music.

 Nash appeared as a character in several comic books by Matt Howarth, including issues #2–7 of Savage Henry.
 Nash also provided original music on a CD for Howarth's graphic novel The Simultaneous Man.

 Nash continued to tour, mostly in his native Ontario, but occasionally elsewhere, including a 2008 tour of the UK, which resulted in a live CD/DVD.

 2011 saw Nash release his first ever compilation album, The Reckless Use of Electricity.